 - You’ll need to switch out the 80-grit paper with the 120-grit variety now.
-Your hardwood floor’s paint stain will continue to fade as long as you keep sanding.
+Your hardwood floor’s paint or black water stain will continue to fade as long as you keep sanding.
 Get a fine sandpaper grit to ensure a smooth finish.

 - Using handheld sandpaper, sand the paint in between floors and around the corners.

 - A mixture of rubbing alcohol and lemon juice can be used to remove stubborn paint from wood.
 A moist cloth can be used to remove any remaining paint and sanding marks from the wood.

 Removing Latex Paint From Wooden Floor